AnukaMithara/CPU-Scheduling-Algorithms/README.md

 # Scheduling-Algorithms

-This is an implementation of scheduling algorithms using Django.
+This is an implementation of scheduling algorithms using Processing.
 The assignment includes the following scheduling algorithms:

     1. First Come First Served (FCFS)
     2. Round Robin